Gear guide·Pottery

 Check price on Amazon

 The wheel you buy if you already know you're in.
-Shimpo is a genuine pottery-equipment brand, and the compact Aspire shows what that buys: it's noticeably quieter and smoother than the import wheels, holds speed and torque better under your hands, and is built to last for years with real manufacturer support behind it.
-It's a compact tabletop wheel (so lower-powered than full studio wheels), and at ~$500 it's roughly four times a budget wheel — but for a committed beginner who's tired of fighting a noisy, bog-prone import, it's the wheel that lasts.
+Speedball is the best-known US pottery brand, and the compact Artista shows what that buys: a quiet 1/3 HP motor that holds speed under your hands, an 11-inch wheel head with 25 lb centering capacity, variable-speed hand control, and a two-part splash pan — noticeably quieter, smoother, and more reliable than the import wheels, and built to last for years with real support behind it.
+It's a portable, compact wheel (lower capacity than full studio wheels, and it uses a hand control rather than a foot pedal), and at ~$550 it's several times a budget wheel — but for a committed beginner tired of fighting a noisy, bog-prone import, it's the wheel that lasts.

 What's good